DeXter-rno076/mediawiki-bot/README.md

 ### getting category members
 Parameters:
 * category name: string
-* namespaces: namespace[] (optional; array of namespaces that shall be exclusevely be included in the resulting array)
+* namespaces: namespace[] (optional; array of namespaces that shall exclusevely be included in the resulting array)
 * type: 'file' | 'page' | 'subcat' (optional; what kind of members will be returned; default: 'page')

 Return value: array of CatMember objects.
 These are built up like this: